HTTPWorkshop/httpworkshop.github.io/index.md

 even twenty years?

-Lots of people have ideas about this, but don't have a chance to discuss their ideas with other HTTP implementers.
+Lots of people have ideas about this, but don't have a chance to discuss their ideas with others.
 Because the uses of HTTP differ so greatly -- even between browsers and Web servers -- it's difficult to understand all of the impact of a proposal without getting a number of people in the room.

 The HTTP Workshop is an attempt to facilitate these discussions in a focused atmosphere, with representation from many kinds of stakeholders in the HTTP